halildurmus/win32/README.md

 ## Usage

-This package lets you write apps that use the Windows API directly from Dart, by wrapping common Win32, COM and Windows Runtime APIs using Dart FFI.
+This package lets you write apps that use the Windows API directly from Dart, by wrapping common Win32, and COM APIs using Dart FFI.

 You could use it to call a Win32 API like [EnumFontFamiliesEx](https://docs.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-enumfontfamiliesexw)